 The SYNCHRONATOR ColorControl

 is a device for mixing two channels of audio into an RGB Triphonic signal.
-Its output is to be connected to a SYNCHRONATOR < audio to video > device in order to create a composite video signal.
+Its output is to be connected to a SYNCHRONATOR < audio to video > device in order to create a video signal.

 The ColorControl has two controllers for hue and two sliders for setting the saturation for each input channel.